elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

     root@openindiana:~#

 Now we can start migrating the OS ZFS Volumes to the new smaller disk.
-There a couple of prerequisites to boot from a ZFS root filesystem, the oracle article &#8220;<a href="http://docs.oracle.com/cd/E19082-01/817-2271/zfsboot-2/index.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E19082-01/817-2271/zfsboot-2/index.html']);">Installing and Booting a ZFS Root File System</a>&#8221; has a good list:
+There a couple of prerequisites to boot from a ZFS root filesystem, the oracle article "<a href="http://docs.oracle.com/cd/E19082-01/817-2271/zfsboot-2/index.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E19082-01/817-2271/zfsboot-2/index.html']);">Installing and Booting a ZFS Root File System</a>" has a good list:

 > *   The pool that is intended for the root pool must have an SMI label.
 This requirement should be met if the pool is created with disk slices.
 > *   The pool must exist either on a disk slice or on disk slices that are mirrored.